dekoza/mtgpl/ZNR.rst

    −3: Nahiri, Heir of the Ancients deals damage to target creature or planeswalker equal to twice the number of Equipment you control.

-:mtgtip:`A-Nahiri, Heir of the Ancients<https://cards.scryfall.io/border_crop/front/0/2/02e33233-fc29-489b-bcf4-fa7d771db0cc.jpg?1649275187|https://scryfall.com/card/znr/A-230/a-nahiri-heir-of-the-ancients?utm_source=api>`
+:mtgtip:`A-Nahiri, Heir of the Ancients<https://cards.scryfall.io/border_crop/front/0/2/02e33233-fc29-489b-bcf4-fa7d771db0cc.jpg?1684523712|https://scryfall.com/card/znr/A-230/a-nahiri-heir-of-the-ancients?utm_source=api>`
    +1: Create a 1/1 white Kor Warrior creature token.
 You may attach an Equipment you control to it.

    −2: Look at the top six cards of your library.
-You may reveal a Warrior and Equipment card from among them and put them into your hand.
+You may reveala Warrior card and/or an Equipment card from among them and put them into your hand.
 Put the rest on the bottom of your library in a random order.

    −3: Nahiri, Heir of the Ancients deals damage to target creature or planeswalker equal to twice the number of Warriors and Equipment you control.